-Great Zimbabwe has been described as “one of the most dramatic architectural landscapes in sub-Saharan Africa.”1 It is the largest stone complex in Africa built before the modern era, aside from the monumental architecture of ancient Egypt.
+Great Zimbabwe has been described as “one of the most dramatic architectural landscapes in sub-Saharan Africa.”
+It is the largest stone complex in Africa built before the modern era, aside from the monumental architecture of ancient Egypt.
 The ruins that survive are a four-hour drive south of Zimbabwe’s present-day capital of Harare.
-It was constructed between the 11th and 15th centuries and was continuously inhabited by the Shona peoples until about 1450 (the Shona are the largest ethnic group in Zimbabwe).
+It was constructed between the 11th and 15th centuries and was continuously inhabited by the Shona peoples until about 1450.
 But Great Zimbabwe was by no means a singular complex—at the site’s cultural zenith, it is estimated that seven comparable states existed in this region.

 The word zimbabwe translates from the Bantu language of the Shona to either “judicial center” or “ruler’s court or house.”
 A few individual zimbabwes (houses) have survived exposure to the elements over the centuries.
 Within these clay structures, excavations have revealed interior furnishings such as pot-stands, elevated surfaces for sleeping and sitting, as well as hearths.
 Taken together, the settlement encompasses a cluster of approximately 250 royal houses built of clay, which in addition to other multi-story clay and thatch homes would have supported as many as 20,000 inhabitants—a exceptional scale for a sub-Saharan settlement at this time.

-The stone constructions of Great Zimbabwe can be categorized into roughly three areas: the Hill Ruin (on a rocky hilltop), the Great Enclosure, and the Valley Ruins (map below).
+The stone constructions of Great Zimbabwe can be categorized into roughly three areas: the Hill Ruin (or Hill Complex, on a rocky hilltop), the Great Enclosure, and the Valley Ruins (or Enclosures).
 The Hill Ruin dates to approximately 1250, and incorporates a cave that remains a sacred site for the Shona peoples today.
 The cave once accommodated the residence of the ruler and his immediate family.
 The Hill Ruin also held a structure surrounded by 30-foot high walls and flanked by cylindrical towers and monoliths carved with elaborate geometric patterns.